 As it was said, the module installation process is the same as for the other modules.
-The only difference, you will need to generate an API key from your Magento account.
-Your Adobe Commerce installation will use this key for communication with another Adobe services.
-Once the module is installed and configured, you may need to wait for some time to have all the data indexed.
+The only difference is that you will need to generate an API key from your Magento account.
+Your Adobe Commerce installation will use this key to communicate with other Adobe services.
+After the module is installed and configured, you may need to wait some time for all the data to be indexed.
 Since the product is still in beta, there’s no easy way to see how many of your products are processed.
 Anyway, if you experience issues with the search and no errors are thrown at your face – try to give it some time.

 If you have configured everything correctly, you should see the new Adobe Live Search item on the Marketing tab of your admin panel.

-Once you are there, you will find the screen that allows you to configure facets, synonyms, rules, or perform API requests to the search engine.
+Once there, you will find a screen that allows you to configure facets, synonyms, rules, or perform API requests to the search engine.

 Facets are attributes that will be visible in your filters (layered navigation) on a product listing page.
 You may add some dropdown attributes in a standard way from Admin -> Attributes -> Product, and you will see the newly added attributes in the Faceting section of the Live Search configuration.
 Once again, you may need some time to have the newly added attributes populated in the search configuration.
 For now, the configuration itself for facets is pretty simple.
 You may configure sort order, sort type, or pin some attributes to have them always on the top of the filter panel.

 The second tab, Synonyms, allows you to configure what keywords should be considered by the system as synonyms for other words.
 The most interesting setting here is the ability to set either two-way (search for a “dog”, get “Pedigree” and vice versa) or one-way (search for a “this green thing with buttons”, get “Poppit” but not vice versa).